magento/devdocs/guides/v2.3/comp-mgr/cli/cli-upgrade.md

 2. EXPERIMENTAL: [Upgrade using the custom Composer plugin][] We are developing a solution that would enhance the semi-automated process by a [custom composer plugin][] implementation.

-The upgrading scenario is the same for each of these options (both utilize Composer and a command line interface) from the system point of view.
+The upgrading scenario is the same for each of these options.
+Both use Composer and a command line interface.

 {: .bs-callout-warning }
 All scenarios require that you comply with the [Prerequisites].